Fabrice Hybert: The POFs

 In 2018, the Maison des POF was created as part of the percent for art for the new building of the Nantes Art School.
-A place of experimentation, the Maison des POF is an evolving firm that invites the public to manipulate, try and question themselves.

 L’Homme de Bessines

-Responding to a public commission for the town of Bessines (Deux-Sèvres), Fabrice Hyber undertakes to disperse six bronze men painted green in the village.
-At a height of 87 cm, half the size of the artist, each sculpture is pierced by eleven holes from which jets of water shoot out.
-In connection with the notion of mutation treated by the artist in 1986, L'Homme de Bessines is also a viral work because it is intended to be distributed indefinitely.
-Thus, since the first installation in Bessines in 1991, the sculpture has been reproduice in several hundred copies, of varying sizes and appearances, all over the planet.
-In 2022, the thirtieth anniversary of the Homme de Bessines is the occasion for an installation in the gardens of the Palais Royal in Paris.
+As a commission for the town of Bessines (Deux-Sèvres) in 1991, Hyber dispersed six bronze figures painted green in the village.
+At a height of 87 cm, each sculpture is pierced by eleven holes from which jets of water shoot out.
+The sculpture has been reproduced in several hundred copies, of varying sizes and appearances.